 Despite these uncertainties, for many experts, quantum biology’s transition from theoretical dream to tangible reality is a question of when, not if.
 In isolation and collectively, molecules outside of biological systems have already exhibited quantum effects in decades’ worth of laboratory experiments, so seeking out these effects for similar molecules inside a bacterium or even our own bodies would seem sensible enough.
 In humans and other large multicellular organisms, however, such molecular quantum effects should be averaged out to insignificance—but their meaningful manifestation within far smaller bacteria would not be too shocking.
 “I’m a little torn about how surprising [this finding] is,” Gröblacher says.
 “But it’s obviously exciting if you can show this in a real biological system.”

 Several research groups, including those led by Gröblacher and Farrow, are hoping to take these ideas even further.
 Gröblacher has designed an experiment that could place a tiny aquatic animal called a tardigrade in superposition—a proposition much more difficult than entangling bacteria with light owing to a tardigrade’s hundreds-fold–larger size.
-Farrow is looking at ways to improve on the bacterial experiment; in the next year he and his colleagues hope to entangle two bacteria together, rather than independently with light.
+Farrow is looking at ways to improve on the bacterial experiment; in 2019 he and his colleagues hope to entangle two bacteria together, rather than independently with light.
 “The long-term goals are foundational and fundamental,” Farrow says.
 “This is about understanding the nature of reality, and whether quantum effects have a utility in biological functions.
 At the root of things, everything is quantum,” he adds, with the big question being whether quantum effects play a role in how living things work.

 It might be, for example, that “natural selection has come up with ways for living systems to naturally exploit quantum phenomena,” Marletto notes, such as the aforementioned example of bacteria photosynthesizing in the light-starved deep sea.
 But getting to the bottom of this requires starting small.
 The research has steadily been climbing toward macrolevel experiments, with one recent experiment successfully entangling millions of atoms.
 Proving the molecules that make up living things exhibit meaningful quantum effects—even if for trivial purposes—would be a key next step.
 By exploring this quantum–classical boundary, scientists could get closer to understanding what it would mean to be macroscopically quantum, if such an idea is true.